Last Updated on May 23, 2022

 The Book and the Rose (2001)

-A timeless love story about divergent paths, choices, and a meeting of hearts and ideals.
+A timeless love story set in 1942 about divergent paths, choices, and a meeting of hearts and ideals.
 When John Barnes acquires an old book filled with intriguing handwritten notes, he begins a correspondence with its previous owner – and it promises to be more than just an exchange of letters.

 “An unapologetically romantic short film wrapped around the wondrously infinite possibilities of love and timeless romance.” – The Independent Critic